|Rewards Rating:||4.7 / 5|

 The Citi Premier Card is similar to other flexible rewards travel credit cards that let you redeem points for gift cards, merchandise, travel through an issuer’s portal or transfers to other loyalty programs.
 However, this card truly stands out due to its excellent rewards rate (3 points per dollar) in popular everyday categories like restaurants, supermarkets, gas stations, as well as on air travel and hotels.

-New cardholders are also eligible for a limited-time bonus offer of 80,000 points (worth $800 in gift cards) after spending $4,000 within three months of account opening.
+New cardholders are also eligible for a bonus offer of 60,000 points (worth $600 in gift cards) after spending $4,000 within three months of account opening.
 Meanwhile, perks like a $100 annual hotel benefit and no foreign transaction fees add even more value for cardholders who travel often.

 Why you might want the Citi Premier® Card